 Arab Bank Bahrain

-Your privacy and security is very important to us.
-At Arab Bank plc Bahrain, hereinafter referred to as the “Bank”, we ensure that personal information you provided to us is always treated as private and confidential, afforded the highest level of security, and is processed in accordance with Bahrain’s Personal Data Protection Law No. 30 of 2018, hereafter referred to as the “Law”.
+Your privacy and the security of your personal data is very important to us.
+At Arab Bank plc Bahrain, hereinafter referred to as the “Bank”, we ensure that personal data you provided to us as Data Managers is always treated as private and confidential, afforded the highest level of security, and is processed in accordance with Bahrain’s Personal Data Protection Law No. 30 of 2018, hereafter referred to as the “Law”.
 This Privacy Notice, hereinafter referred to as “Notice”, aims to provide you with information on how we will use your personal data, what steps we will take to ensure it stays private and secure and what personal data we collect and process about you as well as your data privacy rights and how you can exercise them.

-The Bank collects your information through one of the following methods:
+The Bank collects your data through one of the following methods:

 - Directly: we obtain personal information directly from you in order to receive a service from the Bank or transacting with the Bank, including without limitation, log a complaint, enter a business relationship, or for other purposes depending on the services requested for or agreed upon.